 LPLH raised \$400.0 million in aggregate principal amount of 4.375% senior notes on May 18, 2021, which were issued at par ("2031 Senior Notes").
 The Company used the proceeds from the issuance to repay borrowings made under the senior secured revolving credit facility related to the acquisition of the wealth management business of Waddell & Reed Financial, Inc. The 2031 Senior Notes are unsecured obligations, governed by an indenture, that will mature on May 15, 2031, and bear interest at the rate of 4.375% per year, with interest payable semi-annually.
 The Company may redeem all or part of the 2031 Senior Notes at any time prior to May 15, 2026 (subject to a customary "equity claw" redemption right) at 100% of the principal amount redeemed plus any accrued and unpaid interest thereon and a "make-whole" premium.
-Thereafter, the Company may redeem all or part of the 2031 Senior Notes at annually declining redemption premiums until May 15, 2029, at and after which date the redemption price will be equal to 100% of the principal amount redeemed plus any accrued and unpaid interest thereon.
-In connection with the issuance of the 2031 Senior Notes, the Company incurred \$3.8 million in costs, which are capitalized as debt issuance costs in the unaudited condensed consolidated statements of financial condition.
+Thereafter, the Company may redeem all or part of the 2031 Senior Notes at annually declining redemption premiums until May 15, 2029, at and after which date the redemption price will be equal to 100% of the principal amount redeemed plus any accrued \$3.8 million in costs, which were capitalized as debt issuance costs in the unaudited condensed consolidated statements of financial condition.